United Way partners with organizations that share our view that the way to improve lives is by mobilizing the caring power of communities.

 Sunshine Leisure Services - $27,500

-This program provides recreational and social activities for people with developmental disabilities and handicaps.
+This program provides recreational and social activities for people with intellectual and developmental disabilities.

 KNOX COUNTY SCHOOLS/PTA CLOTHING CENTER - $45,000

 Ms. Sylvia S. Woods, Director